hatajoe/.emacs.d/README.md

 emacs
 =====

-my emacs setting's steal from Hackers.
+my emacs settings steal from Hackers.

 # for use
 $ cd<br />